How can I import client data into the Neoserra database?

-- Special field considerations
+- Special field considerations and importing pick lists

 The data to be imported has to be available in an Excel or comma delimited format and, because a client in Neoserra consists of both company information as well as contact details, your import file must also include information for both record types.
 In fact, you must designate a column in the import file that aligns with the Company Name; Contact First Name; Contact Last Name; and Contact Email Address fields in Neoserra.
 These columns must be identified in the import file, however, if the company name column is blank, then Neoserra will map the contact's first and last name into the Company Name field.

 The contact first and last name must be in separate columns in the import file otherwise Neoserra cannot process the file.
 If your file includes the first and last names together in one column then, in order to import the file, we recommend that you split the names into separate columns.
 Unfortunately, the Excel data splitting option does not do well with middle initials.
 If your file includes middle initials or, the Excel option does not work for you, then you can use the built-in Neoserra name splitting option.
 However, keep in mind that Neoserra cannot correctly interpret every first name-last name combination especially with middle initials, middle name, multiple last names, etc. A best effort will be made to split the names, but errors are unavoidable when programmatically converting data from a single field to two fields.
 If you select to use the Neoserra's name splitting tool, then you will need to select the "Name (First Last)" import option: